 As a member of Trinity Church, we encourage you to participate in annual giving.
 An annual gift, made through a pledge, assists lay leaders in planning for the mission and ministry of Trinity Church.
-An annual pledge is mainly an individualís way of bonding your faith to Godís purposes on earth.
+An annual pledge is mainly an individual’s way of bonding your faith to God’s purposes on earth.
 Practically, your gift supports our celebration of the sacraments, ministry with all generations and our Outreach to the wider community.
 A narrative of our budget of Trinity church is provided on this page.
 It provides an overview of the ministry your gift supports.
-Make a payment on your 2020 pledge.

 You are invited to invest in the future needs of Trinity Episcopal Church as we continue to serve our members, our community and our world.
 Please consider including Trinity in your estate plans.
 Michael Andry is the chair of our Planned Giving Committee and he would be happy to answer any questions you may have.

 Trinity Church is a parish with many ministries and many ways to give back through time and talent.
 We encourage you not only to weekly worship but also by spending a portion of your time in community with us.
 If you are not sure where to start but would like to give of your time and talents, let us help you get connected.
-Contact David who would love to help you get connected at Trinity.
-Also, please visit our "In-Reach" Ministry Page online.
+Please contact David Henson who love to help you get connected at Trinity.

 Gifts of Altar Flowers in the Church for our Sunday worship can be given in memory of someone who has died or in thanksgiving for an occasion of celebration, such as a birthday, anniversary, graduation and more.
 Altar flower gifts are recognized in the bulletin on the weekend of their placement.
-If you are interested, contact the Flower Guild President, Ken Wilson.
+If you are interested, contact the Flower Guild President, Tina McGuire.